pjanthony2001/tp/docs/DeveloperGuide.md

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by navigating to the folder with the jar file (in the terminal) and running `java -jar connectcare.jar`.<br>
        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_